shmurthy08/RBlockly/design.md

 This block computes the range (the difference between the maximum and minimum values) of a list of numbers.

 ### Semantics
-When this block is executed, it will generate an RBlock to find the range of a specified list, like this:
+When this block is executed, it will generate an RBlockly to find the range of a specified list, like this:
 ```R
 range_value <- max(my_list) - min(my_list)
 ```